 - Assign Asset to Vehicle – Pick which vehicle to assign the asset to.
 This field will not appear if the Asset Type is a vehicle itself.
 In other words, you cannot assign a vehicle to a vehicle.

 - Asset Type – Select the asset type from the drop down list.
-This is the IRS designated type for the asset.
+This is the IRS designated type for the asset so it cannot be edited.

 - New/Used – Use this area to enter if the asset was purchased new or used.